About Me and My Work

 – Trends will come and go.
 The most effective marketing strategy you have is to know who you are and keep sharing that with the world consistently.

 – If all of the formulas worked, we’d all be making loads of money while vacationing half the year.
-Cramming your brilliance into someone else’s formula or business model is as effective of driving 1,000 miles driving backward.
-Technically is it possible?
-Yeah… sort of.
-Is it effective and will you enjoy the journey?
-Not so much.
+Cramming your brilliance into someone else’s formula or business model will only diminish your intuition, self-trust, and deepest desires you have.

-– Sometimes people are just crazy, unaccountable, ridiculous and even mean.
+– Sometimes people are unaccountable, ridiculous, and even mean.
 You’ll have clients who blame you.
 You’ll hire people who don’t work out.
 You’ll meet people who preach integrity, yet have none.
 Just move on and keep creating your life.
-Don’t let the crazies distract you.
+Don’t let this distract you.

-– You’ll question if your intuition is on crack.
+– You’ll question if your intuition is total bullshit.
 Seriously.
 You’ll follow your gut on something and it doesn’t work out.
-Stop looking for the quick fix to get results and keep trusting yourself.
+Keep trusting yourself.

 – Be kind.
 Have clear boundaries.
 Say no more than you say yes.

-– People will judge you anyway so keep being true to you.
+– People will judge you anyway so keep being true to yourself.

 – Don’t give unsolicited advice.
 Don’t take unsolicited advice.